| Read More

 We recommend that you book ahead.
 Click here to view our timetable and sign up for a class.

 Which class is best class for me?

-Then you can then attend our Foundations class at 4pm on Saturday afternoons.
-Our Hatha and Yin classes are suitable for beginners and all levels of practitioners.
+Our Hatha and Yin classes are also suitable for beginners and all levels of practitioners.
 See class descriptions for a more detailed explanation.